impressivewebs/frontend-feeds/README.md

 * Too many personal posts that have nothing to do with web development

 ## Suggestions?
 As stated above, I'm still working on this and I'm happy to take suggestions, even if it's your own feed.
-I know I'm missing lots of good stuf, especially newer stuff that I'm probably not as familiar with, and probably a lot on performance and tooling.
+I know I'm missing lots of good stuff, especially newer stuff that I'm probably not as familiar with, and probably a lot on performance and tooling.

 So please contribute by commenting, opening an issue, or by submitting a pull request.